pgsdf/ppr/README.md

 # ppr – PGSD pkg repair

-**ppr** is a terminal utility that repairs and verifies GhostBSD and PGSD package databases.
+**ppr** is a terminal utility that repairs and verifies FreeBSD and GhostBSD package databases.
 It provides clear, progressive feedback and real-time status updates.

 - **Name:** PGSD pkg repair (ppr)